K kepler-title

 Statement of Faith

-I hold to the essentials of the Christian faith as displayed in the both the Apostles’ and Nicene creeds.
+I hold to the essentials of the Christian faith as displayed in both the Apostles' and Nicene Creeds.
 Additionally, I affirm the five solas of the Reformed tradition.
-I currently attend Refuge Church in Ogden, UT.
+I currently live in Virginia.

 Video Introduction